Search

 HB28-500

 65 days.
 Nigella sativa.
 Annual.
 Open Pollinated.
-Black Cumin.
+Black Cumin Seeds.
 The plant produces good yields of black aromatic seeds.
-It is used extensively in the Middle East and India.
+It is a popular herb variety prized as a spice in Middle Eastern, Indian, and North African cooking.
 They have been used for thousands of years in Middle Eastern, Indian, and North African cuisines and traditional medicine.
 Used for making Russian rye bread and rolls.
 Seeds can be ground and used like Black Pepper, too.
 The seeds have been used to make medicine for thousands of years.
 It helps boost the immune system, fight cancer, prevent pregnancy, reduce swelling, and lessen allergic reactions.
 Drought Tolerant.
+These quality herb seeds are great for planting outdoors in your herb garden.
 United States Department of Agriculture, PI 691854.
 A variety from western Asia and the Mediterranean region.

 $4.00 $3.50